Fostering the future of legal aid

 For ten weeks over the summer, Gismondi Fellows work at Neighborhood Legal Services and other public interest organizations representing clients in a variety of legal proceedings.

-NLS is the primary provider of civil legal aid in the region, representing approximately 10,000 clients each year in a wide range of substantive areas.
-They offer two summer internships for Gismondi Fellows.
-One is the Anti-Eviction project representing tenants facing eviction, the other is helping plaintiffs in Protection from Abuse cases.
+NLS is the primary provider of civil legal aid in the region, representing more than 10,000 clients each year in a wide range of substantive areas.

-This is a very hands on internship with a lot of client interaction and the opportunity to go to court as a certified legal intern.
+This is a very hands-on internship with a lot of client interaction and the opportunity to go to court for certified legal intern.
 NLS offers several days of substantive and skills training at the beginning of the internship, and promise helpful and regular feedback on your work.

 Applicants must meet the following criteria: